aecsocket/aeronet/aeronet_proto/README.md

   - If we send a packet P to a peer, then if the packet transport is successful (i.e. the packet was not lost in transit or corrupted), the peer MUST be able to read a byte-for-byte copy of the original packet P
-- Reliability or ordering do not have to be guaranteed
+- Reliability, ordering, or deduplication do not have to be guaranteed

 ## Layout